influxdata/docs-v2/content/influxdb/cloud-iox/sql-data-types.md

 FALSE
 ```

-## Unsupported types
+## Unsupported SQL types

-The following types are not currently supported:
+The following SQL types are not currently supported:

 - UUID
 - BLOB
 - CLOB